MicrosoftDocs/azure-reference-other/stream-analytics-docs/collecttop-azure-stream-analytics.md

  **\<column name>**

  Name of the column in the input event, by which ordering will be done.
 Only ordering by bigint/float/datetime types is allowed.

+**OVER ([\<PARTITION BY clause> \<LIMIT DURATION clause> [\<WHEN clause>]]**

+Determines the group of rows over which CollectTop is applied.
+The PARTITION BY clause specifies that the rows with the same partition key will be grouped together.
+The LIMIT DURATION clause specifies how much history is included in the group.
+The WHEN clause specifies a boolean condition for the rows to be included in the group.
+See [OVER clause](over-azure-stream-analytics.md) for more details on the usage.

 ## Return Types
  Array of records of type { “rank” : bigint, “value”: record  }